-Posted on 15 November 2015 by Chris
+Posted on 15 January 2019 by Chris

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.

 We recommend you seek professional advice with regard to any of these topics where appropriate.